joshbquinn/career-visualisation-tool/README.md

 Manager Page:
 - Create a paginated data table that displays all employees in the database.
 - Make the names of these employees clickable to redirect to their profile.
-- Ensure that these routes can only be view by managers.
+- Ensure that these routes can only be viewed by managers.

 Admin Page:
 - Implement the same data table of Employees for admins.
-- Embed links beside each employee to redirect to an edit user page, or delete user.
+- Embed links beside each employee to redirect to an edit user, or delete user.
 - Ensure edit user routes are only accessible by admins.
 - Create users, delete users, update user role, update password/email.